Chandakaniket/AssistantComputerControl/README.md

 # AssistantComputerControl
 Control your computer using your Google Home or Amazon Alexa assistant!

-This simple program lets you tell your Google Home to do basic tasks on your computer like;
+This simple program lets you tell your assistant to do basic tasks on your computer like;
 ### Supported computer actions
 * Shutdown
+* Open a file
 * Restart
 * Sleep / Hibernate
 * Lock